sehansen/ramblings/Readme.md

 ## World of Warships Ships

 How much XP do I need to get to unlock the next unlockable ships in World of Warships, a game I play a little bit twice a year.

+## Better Chunksize (Python Multiprocessing.starmap improvement)

+Created because I want to pass a list of chunksizes to starmap.
+The need arises from a problem with large per-process startup time, so the first process has time to process a significant part of it's workload before the second thread starts.
+The code here works if you pass the parameters correctly, but it'll fail if you do something wrong.
+Oh!
+The return values are gone in the void as well.